michael2012z/BitBible/markdown/KJV/files/Job.md

 9. The gin shall take him by the heel, and the robber shall prevail against him.

-10. The snare is laid for him in the ground, and a trap for him in the way.laid: Heb. hidden
+10. The snare is laid for him in the ground, and a trap for him in the way.

-11. Terrors shall make him afraid on every side, and shall drive him to his feet.drive: Heb. scatter
+11. Terrors shall make him afraid on every side, and shall drive him to his feet.

 12. His strength shall be hungerbitten, and destruction shall be ready at his side.

-13. It shall devour the strength of his skin: even the firstborn of death shall devour his strength.strength: Heb. bars
+13. It shall devour the strength of his skin: even the firstborn of death shall devour his strength.

 14. His confidence shall be rooted out of his tabernacle, and it shall bring him to the king of terrors.